|

 nights in the bazaar near the great temple where the group would

-people passing by.
-She says: "Those times with Swami awakened
+of people passing by.
+She says: "Those times with Swami

-within me the thrill of being on Earth - all the joy lie imparted.
+awakened within me the thrill of being on Earth - all the joy

-His divine laughter still fills me with ecstasy to this day.
+lie imparted.
+His divine laughter still fills me with ecstasy

 "Rarely does Swami call himself anything other than a 'beggar',